 Our Group Status, Structure and Activities

-We work with a range of partners in civil society to encourage young people to engage with physics and work with partners to support and develop the teaching of physics in schools; we encourage innovation, growth and productivity in business including addressing significant skills shortages; and we provide evidence-based advice and support to governments across the UK and in Ireland.
+We work with a range of partners to support and develop the teaching of physics in schools; we encourage innovation, growth and productivity in business including addressing significant skills shortages; and we provide evidence-based advice and support to governments across the UK and in Ireland.

 Our members come from across the physics community whether in industry, academia, the classroom, technician roles or in training programmes as an apprentice or a student.
 However, our reach goes well beyond our membership to all who have an interest in physics and the contribution it makes to our culture, our society and the economy.

 The largest subsidiary, IOP Publishing Limited, is a world leader in scientific communications publishing journals, ebooks, magazines and websites globally.
-The other subsidiaries support the activities of IOP and/or IOP Publishing Limited in the United Kingdom and globally.
+The other subsidiaries support the activities of IOP and/or IOP Publishing Limited in the UK and globally.